-Also, to mitigate the risk /prevent accidents which are likely to put the council at financial risk.
+- w All Councillors will participate in continuous training opportunities as detailed in the Councils Adopted 'Training Statement of Intent' - х aa bb Also, to mitigate the risk /prevent accidents which are likely to put the council at financial risk.

-Advertising Boards:
+dd Advertising Boards:

-ALL advertising must be requested through the Clerk by the organisation/ charity holding an Event

-General advertising can be approved by the Clerk, whilst any advertising deemed contentious must be approved by full council

-Local charity/organisation fundraising advertising only, NO business advertising

-No 'A' frames will be permitted without prior approval & will only be approved in exception circumstances (eg car parking direction signs for special events) - 'A' Frames cause issues such as trip hazards and will be removed by Somersham Parish Council or Cambridgeshire Highways except if formal approval received.
+- ee ALL advertising must be requested through the Executive Officer by the organisation/ charity holding an Event - ff General advertising can be approved by the Executive Officer, whilst any advertising deemed contentious must be approved by full council gg hh Local charity/organisation fundraising advertising only, NO business advertising jj No 'A' frames will be permitted without prior approval & will only be approved in exception circumstances (eg car parking direction signs for special events) - 'A' Frames cause issues such as trip hazards and will be removed by Somersham Parish Council or Cambridgeshire Highways except if formal approval received.